mqcmd196/dotfiles/README.md

 ### Keybinds
 #### emacs
-C-; : completion
+C-; : Completion

-C-u C-SPC : back to the initial position when search
+C-u C-SPC : Back to the initial position when search

+M-[ : Return to the beginning of the paragraph that precedes the point

+M-] : Move to the end of the paragraph behind the point

+M-h : Place a point and mark before or after the paragraph with the point or the paragraph following the point

 `lsp-workspace-restart` : Reload lsp at current workspace.
 It is convenient after the build